Cheng-Lin-Li/InformationVisualization/R_ggplot2/README.md

 #### 5. Key files:
 1. Data Wrangling code: [a4-data-wrangling.R ](a4-data-wrangling.R )
 2. Analysis report in R notebook: [a4-notebook.Rmd](a4-notebook.Rmd).
 * Notice: The R notebook link will bring you to the source code of R notbook on github.
-The R notebook has to work with data - 4 csv files on [final dataset](https://github.com/Cheng-Lin-Li/InformationVisualization/blob/master/R_ggplot2/README.md#3-final-dataset) section and install reletive packages which describs in R notebook to display the infographic.)
+The R notebook has to work with data - 4 csv files on [final dataset](https://github.com/Cheng-Lin-Li/InformationVisualization/blob/master/R_ggplot2/README.md#3-final-dataset) section and install reletive packages which describes in R notebook to display the infographic.)

 ## Reference & Tools:
   1. Data Source: Airplane transponder data provided in INF554 class at University of Southern California.